-- 8.3.1 Preservation of salt or other de-icing materials for use where they are most effective should be a consideration when formulating a treatment plan.
-Service resilience must be taken into consideration at all times. - 8.3.2 All routes will be pre-treated with pure rock salt, as the most effective method of preventing freezing of wet surfaces or melting of previously formed ice.
+- 83.1 Preservation of salt or other de-icing materials for use where they are most effective should be a consideration when formulating a treatment plan.
+Service resilience must be taken into consideration at all times. - All routes will be pre-treated with pure rock salt, as the most effective method of preventing freezing of wet surfaces or melting of previously formed ice.
 However on predominantly rural routes affected by snow, grit may be added at 1:1 salt/grit mix to aid traction and break up compacted layers.
 In severe conditions or when supplies are restricted, pure Sand / Grit will be employed to preserve de-icing stocks.

 In wholly urban areas, salt only should be applied to the carriageway at all times.
-Salt should be spread at the designated spread rates as determined by the Duty Manager.

-- 8.3.3 The grading of salt and grit for mixtures shall be such that 100% will pass a 6.3mm sieve but less than 1% passing a 2mm sieve. - 8.3.4 Grit bins should be filled with a 3:1 grit/salt mix, initially at the start of the season.
-Continued replenishment in times of persisting hazard will be purely of Sand / Grit to preserve de-icing materials and only when resources permit. - 8.3.5 Provision of Salt to other departments of the Council or other Contractors will be restricted to maintain the resilience of the Roads and Footways Winter Service within the terms of the Salt preservation Protocol. - 8.4 Calibration and control of Salt Rates of Spread - 8.4.1 The Operations Manager will ensure, through the Fleet Manager that all spreaders, permanent and demountable, are maintained in such a manner as to optimise the salt feed and regular checks of the calibration shall be carried out.
-Records of all tests and alterations to the calibration shall be maintained for inspection. - 8.4.2 All spreaders shall have limiting devices fitted such that spread rates cannot exceed 60g/m2.
+Salt should be spread at the designated spread rates as determined by - The grading of salt and grit for mixtures shall be such that 100% will pass a 6.3mm sieve but less than 1% passing a 2mm sieve. - 83.4 Grit bins should be filled with a 3:1 grit/salt mix, initially at the start of the season.
+Continued replenishment in times of persisting hazard will be purely of Sand / Grit to preserve de-icing materials and only when resources permit. - 83.5 Provision of Salt to other departments of the Council or other Contractors will be restricted to maintain the resilience of the Roads and Footways Winter Service within the terms of the Salt preservation Protocol.

+8.4 Calibration and control of Salt Rates of Spread

+- 84.1 The Operations Manager will ensure, through the Fleet Manager that all spreaders, permanent and demountable, are maintained in such a manner as to optimise the salt feed and regular checks of the calibration shall be carried out.
+Records of all tests and alterations to the calibration shall be maintained for inspection. - 842 All spreaders shall have limiting devices fitted such that spread rates cannot exceed 60g/m2.
 The device may be fitted in such a manner as to allow it to be temporarily disconnected to assist the clearance of blockages.